SuperAwesomeLTD/sa-club-documentation/docs/KWS_SDK.md

-The SuperAwesome KWS SDK (Software Development Kit) lets you to easily integrate third-party apps with KWS.
+The SuperAwesome Kids Web Services (KWS) SDK (Software Development Kit) lets you to easily integrate third-party apps and sites with KWS, creating simple and safe user experiences with compliance at the core.